AidanFLaw/aidanlaw.xyz/content/about/about.md

 description: "Healthcare IT Infrastructure Consultant with 10+ years experience managing technology for medical practices, specializing in HIPAA compliance and legacy system modernization."
 ---

-# About Aidan Law
-**Healthcare IT Infrastructure Consultant**

 ---

 ## Professional Summary

-I solve healthcare IT problems that keep practice managers awake at night.
-With over 10 years of progressive experience across healthcare, manufacturing, and defense contracting, I understand both the technical complexities and business realities of medical practice technology.
+I solve the tech problems that keep practice managers awake at night.
+After 10+ years across healthcare, manufacturing, and defense contracting, I've learned that the best solutions come from understanding both the technical complexities and the daily realities of running a medical practice.

-**Currently:** Healthcare IT Infrastructure Lead managing technology operations for a major surgical practice with 300+ employees across multiple locations.
+**Currently:** Managing all technology operations for a 300+ employee surgical practice across multiple locations.
+Think less "IT guy" and more "the person who makes sure your systems actually work when you need them."

 ---

 ## Core Expertise

-### Healthcare IT Leadership
+### Technology Leadership
-- **Current Role:** Managing comprehensive IT infrastructure for 300+ employee surgical practice
+- **Current Role:** Managing comprehensive tech infrastructure for a 300+ employee surgical practice
-- **Scope:** Multi-location technology integration, EHR optimization, and clinical workflow automation
+- **Scope:** Multi-location systems integration, EHR optimization, and clinical workflow automation
-- **Results:** Zero-downtime operations, successful HIPAA compliance audits, and measurable efficiency improvements
+- **Results:** Zero-downtime operations, successful compliance audits, and measurable efficiency improvements

 ### Compliance & Security Specialization
 - **HIPAA Compliance:** Successful audit preparation and implementation for healthcare organizations